Heartland BioWorks

 Contact: John Fernandez ([email protected])

 Heartland BioWorks, led by the Applied Research Institute, aims to transform Central Indiana into a global leader in biotechnology and biomanufacturing by increasing the region’s capacity to make and deploy life-saving medicines.
-Leveraging the region’s research institutions, venture ecosystem, logistics infrastructure, and established pharmaceutical and biotechnology manufacturing presence, this Tech Hub will catalyze regional biotech innovation and accelerate production of innovative life-saving medicines.
-Heartland BioWorks seeks to strengthen the nation’s biotechnology supply chain and facilitate the rapid discovery, development, and deployment of next-generation bioproducts.
+Leveraging the region’s research institutions, venture ecosystem, logistics infrastructure, and established pharmaceutical and biotechnology manufacturing presence, this Tech Hub will catalyze regional biotech innovation.

-• Attract and connect workers, including those historically excluded from the innovation workforce, to good jobs;
+• Attracting and connecting workers, including those historically excluded from the innovation workforce, to good jobs;

-• Establish a formal network to provide navigation resources, mentorship, and greater access to facilities and venture capital funding to help innovators successfully scale and launch their bioproducts in the region;
+• Establishing a formal network to provide navigation resources, mentorship, and greater access to facilities and venture capital funding to help innovators successfully scale and launch their bioproducts in the region;

-• Construct BioWorks HQ—a training and demonstration facility for trainees to enter the workforce and for current employees to upskill;
+• Constructing BioWorks HQ, a training and demonstration facility for trainees to enter the workforce and for current employees to upskill;

 To ensure that the impacts of the Tech Hub projects benefit the entire region, the consortium is committed to establishing a BioWorks Community and Equity Advisory Board that will be comprised of representatives from underserved communities and will include reviews of programming to amplify opportunities disenfranchised groups.